DByte308/remote-screens-for-gnu-screen/README.md

 with the widget.
 Development notes and Plasma/Plasmoid troubleshooting live in [`docs/PROBLEMS-FINDINGS.md`](docs/PROBLEMS-FINDINGS.md).

 Licensed under GPL-2.0-or-later.
-This thing is 100% Vibecodet btw
+This thing is 100% Vibecoded btw